CERT-Polska/ursadb/README.md

 Means that there are two datasets (partitions), both backed with indexes of type `gram3` and `text4`.

 ### Reindex
 Add new index type to the existing dataset.
-Before reindexing, you need to determine the ID of dataset which has to be indexed (may be done using `topology` command).
+Before reindexing, you need to determine the ID of the dataset which has to be indexed (may be done using `topology` command).

 Example: